kyma-project/kyma/docs/monitoring/10-01-prometheus-istio-server-oom.md

 ## Create an override
 Follow these steps to [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation) the existing configuration with a customized control plane definition.

-1. Add and apply a ConfigMap in the `kyma-installer` Namespace in which you set the value for the **memory limit** attribute to 4Gi and **drop the labels** from Istio metrics.
+1. Add and apply a ConfigMap in the `kyma-installer` Namespace in which you set the value for the **memory limit** attribute to 4Gi and/or **drop the labels** from Istio metrics.

 ```bash
 cat <<EOF | kubectl apply -f -